-Jason Kravitz heads up Nixon Peabody's Brands & Creations team, overseeing the firm's trademark and copyright practice.
+Jason Kravitz heads up Nixon Peabody's IP Litigation group.
 Jason is a trial lawyer and his practice focuses on patent, trademark, copyright, trade secret, privacy, and false advertising disputes.
 He has litigated cases involving a broad range of technologies, including software and hardware, business methods, personal care products, wireless devices, footwear, dental implants, and online advertising applications.

 What do you focus on?